manojit1611/Social-login-for-wordpress/README.md

 you have to just add html code given below.

 Steps:
-1. Go to in wp-admin -> Social Login Settings and add your facebook app id and google id
+1. Go to in wp-admin -> Social Login Settings and add your facebook app id and google client id
-2. Below is html code sample synced with events and function
+2. Below is html code sample synced with events and function just copy and paste in front end code
 ```html
 <div class="row">
     <div class="col-md-12">